Arzhan culture: Arzhan 2 (650-600 BCE)

 Arzhan 2 kurgan (7th-6th centuries BC, associated with the Aldy-Bel culture).

 Arzhan-2 turned out to be an undisturbed burial.
 It has been carbon-dated to circa 650-600 BCE (middle to end of the 7th century BCE).
 The builders created two central pits that were fake graves to throw off looters, and the main burial was 20 meters off-center.
 It was first explored by a joint German and Russian archaeological expedition from 2000 to 2004.
 They found the royal couple, sixteen murdered attendants, and 9,300 objects.
 5,700 of these artifacts were made of gold, weighing a Siberian record-breaking twenty kilograms.
 The male, who researchers guess was some sort of king, wore a golden torc, a jacket decorated with 2,500 golden panther figurines, a gold-encrusted dagger on a belt, trousers sewn with golden beads, and gold-cuffed boots.
 The woman wore a red cloak that was also covered in 2,500 golden panther figurines, as well as a golden-hilted iron dagger, a gold comb, and a wooden ladle with a golden handle.
 The couple was buried together, suggesting that the woman was killed to keep the king company in the afterlife.
 The tomb also had thousands of beads, including over four hundred made of Baltic amber.

 The Arzhan-2 kurgan was found to be broadly contemporaneous with the Early Saka Shilikti kurgans in eastern Kazakhstan.

-Several petroglyphs with designs similar to those of Deer stones, such as individuals with weapons, horse charriots, deers or shields were discovered at the eastern side of the kurgan.
+Several petroglyphs with designs similar to those of Deer stones, such as individuals with weapons, horse charriots, deer or shields were discovered at the eastern side of the kurgan.